umuro/reducer/README.md

 - variable definition
 - variable scope block

-The remaining work is actually trivial.
-Maybe 3-4 hours of unit testing per node type.

 In addition to being fully functional.
 The current implementation is polymorphic.
 The original MathJs parser is not polymorphic.
+This protects one from writing dispatch modules and type handling while providing external libraries.

-In list all language features are provided by functions.
+Like LISP, all language features are provided by functions.
 If we need a language feature then it is a function.
 Bingo.
-No pattern matching and special logic required.
+No modification to the code tree is required.

 An example of polymorphic function mapping is in ReducerExternal_ReducerLibrary.res